terraform-cisco-modules/terraform-intersight-easy-imm/README.md

 ## Use Cases

 * Build Workspaces in TFCB to support Infrastructure as Code Provisioning.
-* Use TFCB to provision Intersight Pools.
+* Use Terraform/TFCB to provision Intersight Pools.
-* Use TFCB to provision Intersight IMM Policies.
+* Use Terraform/TFCB to provision Intersight UCS Policies.
+* Use Terraform/TFCB to provision UCS Chassis Profiles in IMM Mode.
-* Use TFCB to provision UCS Domains in IMM Mode.
+* Use Terraform/TFCB to provision UCS Domains in IMM Mode.
-* Use TFCB to provision UCS Server Profiles in IMM Mode.
+* Use Terraform/TFCB to provision UCS Server Profiles in IMM Mode.
+* Use Terraform/TFCB to provision Operation Systems on Baremetal UCS Servers.

 ### Pools - module/pools